marklogic-community/pipes/docker/README.md

 # Running Pipes in a Docker container

-Pipes can be run from a [Docker](https://docs.docker.com/engine/docker-overview/) image and connect to [MarkLogic](https://docs.marklogic.com/guide/getting-started/intro) running in another container, on your local machine, or on a remote server.
 The Pipes image is a lightweight Java container, built on [openjdk:8-jdk-alpine](https://hub.docker.com/_/openjdk).

 For more information about the Pipes project and the technologies referred to in this guide, please see: